top of page

 Hiking Boots vs Trail Runners: Which is the Best Footwear for Hiking?

 Choosing the right footwear for hiking can make or break your outdoor experience.
-When it comes to selecting the best footwear for hiking, the debate between hiking boots versus trail runners or hiking shoes is ongoing.
+When it comes to selecting the best footwear for hiking (don't forget the Blister Wool), the debate between hiking boots versus trail runners or hiking shoes is ongoing.
 While hiking boots offer excellent support and protection, trail runners or hiking shoes are lightweight and more flexible.
 In this article, we'll explore the pros and cons of hiking boots versus trail runners, helping you decide which type of footwear is the best for your hiking needs.

 Pros: